Patr1ckCam3gu1ng/Elevator.ControlSystem/README.md

 ---

+## Exception Handling

+### Custom Exception: `ElevatorControlSystemException`

+In this project, a custom exception class `ElevatorControlSystemException` has been introduced to provide more specific error handling.

+The purpose of using `ElevatorControlSystemException` is to standardize the error handling mechanism across the application and provide more meaningful error messages.
+By using a custom exception, it becomes easier to identify and debug issues specific to the "elevator control system".

+---

 ## Unit Tests

 The project includes unit tests to ensure the functionality of key components.
 The tests are implemented using **MSTest**.